tomkaXX/human.ai/README.md

 Trained model on TensorFlow can recognize people and store relevant data about them- personalized tasks and lists

-Alexa voice service and amazon cloud
+Alexa voice service and amazon cloud - lambda